QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 in the future is predicted, it may proactively optimize the network configuration, or suggest scaling up to meet specific demands.

 Before the network optimization is conducted, AI Agent implements and evaluates the optimization solution using the Network Digital Twin.
-This may need repeated trials and validations, before the optimal strategy could be selected.
+This may need repeated trials and validations based on specific evaluation criteria, before the optimal strategy could be selected.
 AI Agent may also first present the suggested network optimization solution to the network operator for review, and apply it to the physical network after obtaining approval from the network operator.

 # Challenges of Integrating Service-oriented AI into Network Management